 Discovery of Comets

 A comet is pretty much invisible until it approaches the sun and the heat melts the ice that covers the comet.
 Only then can it be viewed, some even by the naked eye from Earth.
-Their orbits tend to be eccentric (very wide orbits), so naturally it takes years for them to make their full rotation.
-The most famous of comets is Halley's comet which returns to be viewed from Earth approximately every 75 to 76 years.
+Their orbits are eccentric (very wide orbits), so naturally it takes years for them to make their full rotation.
+The most famous of comets is Halley's comet which returns to be viewed from Earth, on average, every 75 to 76 years or so.
 The best time to view comets as they approach the sun would be either sunrise or sunset as this is when they are at their most visible from Earth.
 Light from the sun reflects off the "cloud" that surrounds the comet's nucleus making it like a bright ball in the sky.

 Many scientists believe that Comets are what brought the elements needed to create life on Earth.
-Whether crashing into the planet's surface in Earth's beginning stages or by close flybys, it is suggested that comets brought water and other organic molecules to the planet.
+Whether crashing into the planet's surface in Earth's beginning stages or by close flybys, it's suggested that comets brought water and other organic molecules to the planet.
 To prove this idea, a probe was landed on a comet called the Rosetta Mission in August of 2014.
-This probe is designed to observe and record data over the next 10 years to see if this theory is true.
+This probe observes and records data over the next 10 years to see if this theory is true.

 Comets are typically named from the discoverer(s) of the comet.
 Some have short names such as Comet Halley, others have longer names such as Shoemaker-Levy.
-When a scientist or a group of scientist discover more than one comet, the comet is given a number at the end of their name to represent the number in which they were discovered.
+When a scientist or a group of scientist discover more than one comet, the comet is given a number at the end of their name to represent their order of discovery.
 For instance, Shoemaker-Levy 9 was the ninth comet that the Shoemakers and Levy discovered.

 Most notable Comets